Site Cleanup

 Multiple oil spill sites

-EPD staff supervise the remediation of contaminated sites within Alachua County, which are a result of an incident at a hazmat facility from vehicle crashes or from any other issue that results in a discharge / spill.
-EPD responds to an average of 85 hazmat incidents each year.
+EPD staff provide remediation oversight of the cleanup of contaminated sites within Alachua County, which are a result of a hazmat incident or fire at a business facility or result from vehicle crashes or from any other incident (fires, spills, accidents, illegal dumping) that results in a discharge / spill.
+EPD responds to an average of 100+ hazmat incidents each year.

-Additionally, EPD staff coordinate with the Environmental Protection Agency (EPA) and the Florida Department of Environmental Protection (FDEP) for sites under Federal and State supervision such as the Cabot / Koppers Superfund site and facilities in the Dry Cleaner Cleanup Program.
+Additionally, EPD staff coordinate with the Environmental Protection Agency (EPA) and the Florida Department of Environmental Protection – Office of Emergency Response (FDEP OER) for reportable quantity releases and for facilities under Federal and/or State supervision such as the Cabot / Koppers Superfund site and facilities in the Dry Cleaner Cleanup Program.

 Information on petroleum contaminated sites in Alachua County, can be found at the Petroleum Cleanup Program webpage.